hhphu/hhphu-cloud/AWS/aws-cloud-resume-challenge/deploy-s3.md

 ![image](https://github.com/hhphu/Cloud/assets/45286750/bd45bfe6-fc74-4b70-a70a-d1382b813d59)

 # Introduction
-In this post, I will go over 3 different ways to deploy S3 buckets: Using the AWS console, using AWS SAM and Terraform.
+In this post, I will go over steps to create S3 buckets for the website.
+**IMPORTANT:** The bucket name must match your domain name.
+In this case, it has to be `hhphu.click`.

+There will be 2 buckets: one is `hhphu.click` and the other one is `www.hhphu.click`.
+One will act as the main bucket to host the website while the other will redirects the traffic to the main one.
+In my case, I choose `hhphu.click` as my main bucket, meaning if a user enter `www.hhphu.click`, he/sher will be redirected to `hhphu.click`

 # Deploying S3 bucket using AWS Console
+## Create main S3 bucket hhphu.click
 From AWS console, go to S3 and click "Create bucket" button

   ![image](https://github.com/hhphu/Cloud/assets/45286750/1ab4a824-929c-481d-a7a1-1f4875512b05)

-The bucket name must match your domain name.
-For example, if your domain is **mycloudresume.com**, the bucket name must also be **cloudresume.com**
 In the **Block all public access** section, the box is checked.
 This ensures that the bucket is not exposed to the public.
+Leave the rest of the options unchanged.

 Once the bucket is created, select the bucket and go to its **Properties** tab.
 Scroll down to the **Static website hosting** at the bottom and click Edit enable it.

 In the Edit window, input **index.html** and **error.html** into the **Index Document field** and the **Error Document field**, respectively.

   ![image](https://github.com/hhphu/Cloud/assets/45286750/20624d86-43ed-44ff-8864-4b6e6e774e6f)